centricide/CENTRICIDE/README.md

 </div>
 <ul dir="auto" data-sourcepos="29:1-33:0">
 	<li data-sourcepos="29:1-29:131">
-		i'm 24, if that matters. i'm an oldie and it shows through my humor and how i speak. i DO NOT want to interract with minors like, please 😭 but whatever, i can't physically stop you if you decide you wanna chat
+		i'm 24 years old, if that matters to you 🤯 i'm an oldie and it shows through my humor and how i speak. i DO NOT want to interract with minors like, please stop talking to me 😭 but whatever, i can't physically stop you if you decide you wanna chat
 	</li>
 	<li data-sourcepos="29:1-29:131">
 		i may cuddle with my friends but it doesn't